TrevorKap/Portfolio-Page/index.md

 ------
 <h3> Dispersion Theory </h3>

 The p-dispersion problem is a technique to maximize the distance between the two closest pair of points in a network.
 The function of this optimization technique is to disseminate a value, or object, as far as possible from others of the same type.
+Graphs were created using Tableau.

 * [Report](/projects/DispersionAbstract.html)